Oral Health=Overall Health

 Make sure that you are regularly getting cleanings and follow the advice of your dental provider.
 They are you best resource to avoid disease and oral systemic issues that can result.

 Why is this not well known?
 Traditionally, dentists and doctors work in separate parts of the health care system.
-The Center for Prevention is collaborating with dentists to play a larger role in the overall health of their patients.
+The Center for Prevention is collaborating with dentists to encourage them to play a larger role in the overall health of their patients.
 Our patients leave their appointment with information to share with their dentist and an invitation to connect and collaborate for the benefit of our patients.